 - Choose what to look for: In the Search for box, type words you want to search for. memoQ will find all terms that contain these words.

 - Choose the term bases to search in: Either you look in all term bases of the project, or you choose just one term base.
-From the Search in drop-down box, choose All term bases, or choose one term base.
+From the Search in dropdown, choose All term bases, or choose one term base.

-- To look in the target language: Normally, memoQ looks in the source-language terms.
+- Look in the target language: Normally, memoQ looks in the source-language terms.
 To look in target-language terms, check the Search in target language check box.

 - To get exact matches only: Normally, memoQ finds all terms that contain the words you typed.
 The order may be different, and there may be extra words in the terms.
 To find the exact same expression, click the Only exact matches radio button.